-Freebase was a messy folksonomy and a noble concept, but its replacement is currently an movable feast, and an unproven one at that.
+Freebase was a messy folksonomy and a noble concept, but its replacement is currently a messy movable feast.
 I know that Google wants to get us all to a better place with its Knowledge Graph but in the meantime users with inaccurate Freebase data are in limbo.

-I wanted to finish with a hilarious drugs joke as a callback to the beginning of this article, something Richard Pryor would have appreciated.
+I wanted to finish with a drugs-related joke as a callback to the beginning of this article, something Richard Pryor might have appreciated.
 I just couldn’t think of anything.

-An accomplished digital strategist and corporate communications specialist, Peter specialises in navigating the challenges faced by complex institutions in the digital age, driven by a restless desire to see organisations wield technology to achieve their true potential.
+I specialise in navigating the challenges faced by complex institutions in this digital age, driven by a restless desire to see them wield technology to achieve their true potential.

-Formerly the Chief Digital Officer at the Judge Business School, Peter has over a decade of experience in high profile roles at the University of Cambridge and King’s College London.
-With a background spanning digital, corporate communications, brand management and marketing, he now works as a gun for hire in the education and not-for-profit sectors.
+Formerly the Chief Digital Officer at one of the world’s leading business schools, I have over a decade of experience in high profile roles at the University of Cambridge and King’s College London.
+With a background spanning digital strategy, corporate communications, and the management of technology projects, I now consult widely across a range of sectors.